 Absentee ballots may be requested up to 180 days prior to an election.
 A completed application must first be received before an absentee ballot is issued.
-Complete the form online or contact the Voter Registrations and Elections Division at 678.226.7210 to request an application by mail or fax.
+It’s best to apply as soon as possible, the deadline is the Friday immediately preceding the Election Day.

-- Scan and email: email@example.com
+- Email Absentee@GwinnettCounty.com

-Absentee Ballot Status
+Absentee Ballot Application and Status

 - Voter registration status

-- Mail-in application and ballot status
+- Absentee application and ballot status

 - Poll location

 - Registration information on file with the county office